Renewables for Households: Wind Turbines (Only four places left)January 13, 2024

-Duration: one day
+- Duration: one day

-Start and finish times: starts at 10am and ends at 4.30pm on the last day
+- Start and finish times: starts at 9:30am and ends at 4.00pm

-What to bring: waterproof clothing is recommended
+- What to bring: waterproof clothing is recommended

-Terms and Conditions:
+- Terms and Conditions:

-you must be 18 years or over to attend our courses.
+- you must be 18 years or over to attend our courses.

 This course will give you the ability to decide if a wind turbine is suited to your needs, develop a cost benefit analysis and quantify the potential emissions reductions.

 We’ll explore methods of wind data collection and analysis, quantifying the available resource of a site.
 Then, through a range of lectures and hands on sessions, we’ll look at turbine sizing and selection, positioning, installation and connection.
-The course will also cover wind turbine basic operational physics, focusing on 12/24/48V DC machines.
+The course will also cover basic wind turbine operational physics, focusing on 12/24/48V DC machines.